toorop/ovh-cli/README.md

 	./ovh ip getBlockedForSpam

-Response : Litst of blocked IP, one per line or error
+Response : List of blocked IP, one per line or error

 Example :